mplb99/Eryndor/content/06- Items/Magical/Nasse Lethryn.md

 ---
 title: Nasse Lethryn
-draft: true
+draft: false
 tags:
 ---
 ## Overview

 8 Powerful gems created by the [[Varya Lethryn]], as ways of harnessing each school of magic.
 These wizards removed themselves from the material plane after they realised the destructive and discordant power these gems could create.

+## Saving Throws

 ## Individual Gem Names

-Evocation - The Erynthorn
+Evocation
-Abjuration - Letherynward
+Abjuration
 Illusion -
 Divination -
 Enchantment -
 Necromancy -
 Transmutation -
-Conjuration -
+Conjuration - Ynchanthyl